Czechoslovak Socialist Republic: Czechoslovak Republic (1948–1960)

-After passage of the Ninth-of-May Constitution on 9 June 1948, the country became a People's Republic until 1960.
-Although it was not a completely Communist document, it was close enough to the Soviet model that Beneš refused to sign it.
+After the passage of the Ninth-of-May Constitution on 9 June 1948, the country was reconstituted as a "people's democratic state."
+Although the Ninth-of-May Constitution was superficially similar to the 1920 independence constitution, it was close enough to the 1936 Soviet Constitution that Beneš refused to sign it.
 He had resigned a week before it was finally ratified, and died in September.
 The Ninth-of-May Constitution confirmed that the KSČ possessed absolute power, as other Communist parties had in the Eastern Bloc.
 On 11 July 1960, the 1960 Constitution of Czechoslovakia was promulgated, changing the name of the country from the "Czechoslovak Republic" to the "Czechoslovak Socialist Republic".
+It declared Czechoslovakia to be a socialist state led by the KSČ, codifying the actual state of affairs since 1948.

-1968–1993
+1968–1990

-In 20–21 August 1968 the Czechoslovak Socialist Republic was jointly invaded by the Soviet Union and Warsaw pact.
+In 20–21 August 1968 the Czechoslovak Socialist Republic was jointly invaded by the Soviet Union and Warsaw Pact.
 The invasion stopped Alexander Dubček's Prague Spring liberalisation reforms and strengthened the authoritarian wing of the Communist Party of Czechoslovakia (KSČ).

 Except the Prague Spring in the late-1960s, Czechoslovakia was characterized by the absence of democracy and competitiveness of its Western European counterparts as part of the Cold War.
 In 1969, the country became a federative republic comprising the Czech Socialist Republic and Slovak Socialist Republic.

 Under the federation, social and economic inequities between the Czech and Slovak halves of the country were largely eliminated.
 Several ministries, such as Education, were formally transferred to the two republics.
-However, the centralized political control by the Communist Party severely limited the effects of federalization.
+The centralized political control of the Communist Party severely limited the effects of federalization.

 The 1970s saw the rise of the dissident movement in Czechoslovakia, represented (among others) by Václav Havel.
 The movement sought greater political participation and expression in the face of official disapproval, making itself felt by limits on work activities (up to a ban on any professional employment and refusal of higher education to the dissident's children), police harassment and even prison time.

 In late 1989, the country became a democracy again through the Velvet Revolution.
 In 1992, the Federal Assembly decided it would break up the country into the Czech Republic and Slovakia on 1 January 1993.